griff1nz/note-taker/README.md

 ![Screenshot of Webpage](<./public/assets/note.png>)

 ## Credits
-Explanation of findIndex() method: https://stackoverflow.com/questions/65015000/how-do-i-use-express-js-app-delete-to-remove-a-specific-object-from-an-array
+- Explanation of findIndex() method: https://stackoverflow.com/questions/65015000/how-do-i-use-express-js-app-delete-to-remove-a-specific-object-from-an-array
+- ./helpers/uuid.js copied from classwork

 ## License
 Please refer to the LICENSE in the repo.